sqm-autorate/sqm-autorate/README.md

 to a number of [ICMP reflectors](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) and splits these into the upload and download components.
-It uses some [cool maths](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) to keep a longer term _baseline_ RTT and a fast moving _recent_ RTT.
+It uses some [cool maths](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) to keep a longer term _baseline_ latency and a fast moving _recent_ latency.
-* If the recent RTT is higher than the baseline, then the difference is the _delay_.
+* If the recent latency is higher than the baseline, then the difference is the _delay_.
-* If the recent RTT is lower than the baseline, then the baseline is reset to to the recent, because there is no such thing as negative delay on a network.
+* If the recent latency is lower than the baseline, then the baseline is reset to to the recent, because there is no such thing as negative delay on a network.

 If there is high bandwidth utilisation (aka. load), with low delay, then the CAKE speed is adjusted up.